franck-benault/creditCardFraudDetection/README.md

 About the randomUnderSampler to avoid to lose to much information, this undersampling should be as small as possible.
 A undersampling of 0.01 seems to be a good solution.

-##### Issue the Predict phase
+##### Issue the prediction speed
-Also this algorithm is quite slow during the perform methods.
-So this is not a good solution in the situation where the time response in important.
+Also this algorithm is quite slow during the prediction.
+So this is not a good solution in the situation where the time response in important (real time applications).

 ##### Normalisation and hyperparameters tuning
 This KNeigbors Classifier is feature scaling.
 So a normalisation is needed.